Is Python's GIL the software world's biggest blunder?

 So what can Python developers do to address the flawed GIL and Python’s multithreading mistake?
 Not much.

-Thousands of hours and millions of dollars have been invested in the creation of various incompatible Python-like libraries that try to address the mistakes of Python’s past.
+Supporters have invested thousands of hours and millions of dollars to create various incompatible Python-like libraries in an attempt to address the mistakes of Python’s past.

-These expensive endeavors have led to a great deal of fragmentation in the world of Python, where many Python applications deployed to production or used to run language models wouldn’t actually run on a standard installation of Python.
+These expensive endeavors have led to a great deal of fragmentation in the world of Python, where many Python applications that are deployed to production or used with language models can’t actually run on a standard installation of Python.

-The fragmentation has actually created a real existential crisis in the Python community.
-After all, if the Python code you write is incompatible with the Python code other people write, and everyone’s code will fail to run on the standard Python platform, can you really call any of the incompatible code people are writing ‘Python?’
+This fragmentation has created an existential crisis in the Python community.
+After all, if the Python code you write is incompatible with the Python code other people write, and everyone’s code will fail to run on the standard Python platform, can you really call any of the incompatible code ‘Python?’

 Multithreaded Python?

-Several projects exist that replace the GIL with a multithreaded core, but those projects actually make single threaded Python apps run slower, which is a real problem given the fact that Python applications already run 500%-1000% slower that a similarly coded Java application.
+Several projects aim to replace the GIL with a multithreaded core, but those projects actually make single threaded Python apps run slower.
+This is a real problem given the fact that Python applications already run 500%-1000% slower that a similarly coded Java application.

 Python and Project Mojo

-One of the newest attempts to put an end to industry fragmentation caused by the proliferation of a confusing assortment of new, incompatible flavors or Python is another new flavor of Python named Mojo.
+One of the newest attempts to end industry fragmentation caused by the proliferation of new, incompatible flavors of Python is yet another new flavor of Python named Mojo.

 Project Mojo, spearheaded by some of the greatest minds in the Python community, is a superset of Python.